JiangyanYu/nf-core_nano-fanconi/README.md

 5. Run the analysis by following command:
 ```
    nextflow run ./nf-core_nano-fanconi/ \ # The path to the nano-fanconi package
-      -profile nanofanconi,docker \ # Corresponding to the setting in /nf-core_nano-fanconi/profile.config.
+      -profile fa_niva,docker \ # Corresponding to the setting in /nf-core_nano-fanconi/profile.config.
 Beaware that no space between nanofanconi,docker
       --outdir ./output # Specify the directory for output results.
 ```